abdullahkhawer/aws-auto-terminate-idle-emr/README.md

 Following are the components used in this framework:
 -   Python script having the main logic developed in Python 3.7.
 -   Boto3 for AWS resources access in Python.
--   AWS CloudFormation template for stack deployment.
+-   AWS CloudFormation template (both in JSON and YAML) for stack deployment.
 -   AWS CloudWatch event for scheduling trigger.
 -   AWS Lambda function to execute the main Python script.
 -   AWS IAM role used by the Lambda function with least privileges.